-More information about custom fields can be found in the documentation.
+More about those in the documentation.

 Extract the ZIP file and upload the included directory and all files to your Kimai installation to the new directory:

-The file structure needs to like like this afterwards:
+The file structure needs to look like this afterwards:

 After uploading the files, Kimai needs to know about the new plugin.
 It will be found once the cache was re-built.
 Call these commands from the Kimai directory:

 It is not advised, but in case the above command fails you could try: